The product loop down (auto-snapshot) → up <rig-name> (auto-restore) → work → repeat # Boot a topology rig up my-rig.yaml # Check node status rig ps --nodes # Shut down (auto-snapshots first) rig down <rigId> # Restore from name (finds latest snapshot) rig up my-rig

 What OpenRig Does

 You say “I want a dev pair (implementer + QA), an orchestrator, and a review team.”
-OpenRig creates the tmux sessions, launches the agents, gives them their role-specific instructions, connects them to each other, and shows the whole topology in a browser dashboard.
+OpenRig creates the tmux sessions, launches the agents, gives them their role-specific instructions, connects them to each other, and shows the whole topology in a browser-based operator view.
 When something breaks, OpenRig snapshots and restores the entire topology.

 # The product loop down (auto-snapshot) → up <rig-name> (auto-restore) → work → repeat # Boot a topology rig up my-rig.yaml # Check node status rig ps --nodes # Shut down (auto-snapshots first) rig down <rigId> # Restore from name (finds latest snapshot) rig up my-rig